Frequently Asked Questions

-- entitled to Medicare benefits (age 65 or older)
+- Entitled to Medicare benefits (age 65 or old)

-- have a spouse who is contributing to a medical savings/flexible savings account that is not limited
+- Have a spouse who is contributing to a medical savings/flexible savings account that is not a combination account.

 HSA rules are determined at the federal level.
 Individuals may be eligible under state guidelines for qualified health insurance coverage, but not eligible to open the savings account portion of the plan.

 Q4.
 Does the State contribute to my HSA?

 Yes.
 If you are an active employee enrolled in the High Deductible Health Plan for FY18 and established an HSA with Discover Benefits, the State will contribute to your Discovery Benefits account.

 Q5.
 How much can I contribute to my HSA?